Skip to content

 Project Key (Context ID): A Public unique identifier for your Tenant/Project context.
 It ensures that your requests are routed to the correct isolated environment.
 Required for all API calls but does not provide authentication.

 Business: A real-world touchpoint or partner location within your PERS ecosystem.
 Examples include retail stores, restaurants, service providers, or any physical/digital location where users interact with your loyalty program.
+Business entities include geographic coordinates (coordsLatitude, coordsLongitude) that serve as fallback locations for geofence trigger sources when trigger-specific coordinates are not provided.

 2. Create - Loyalty Program Design & Configuration